beedrill/RLTL/README.md

 # README
 README for Traffic Light Optimization using DQN

+This branch is to adapt SUMO 0.26.0 for testing LuST environment

 ## Setup environment
 - virtualenv --system-site-packages DQN_ENV
     - need to inherit pysumo